Hello again fellow geeks!

 What’s an AI Gateway again?

 Next you might be asking, “WTF is an AI Gateway”.
 Every vendor has an explanation, and since I work for Microsoft today, I’m gonna direct you to their overview.
 With my corporate duty fulfilled, I’ll give you the generic explanation.
-An AI Gateway is an architectural component that you place between an application or agent and the models they consume to establish governance, visibility, and operational improvements.
+An AI Gateway is an architectural component that you place between an application or agent runtime and the LLM to establish governance of the models, create visibility into the use of the LLMs, and improve security posture and optimize operations.
 Now you’re likely saying, “WTF Matt, that sounds like ivory tower shit.”
-To break it down even further, it’s simply a rebranded API Gateway with additional functionality and features catered around the challenges that get introduced when consuming AI models.
+To break it down even further, it’s simply a rebranded API Gateway with additional functionality and features catered around the challenges that get introduced when consuming LLMs.

-In the above image we see the AI Gateway sitting between the applications and agents and the models they want to use.
-By sitting it in between we can do a ton of cool stuff.
-This includes swapping authentication contexts, doing fine grained authorization, load balancing across multiple instances of a model to maximize TPM, caching responses to reduce costs and improve speeds, control how many tokens a specific app/agent can consume, routing requests to specific models based upon cost or speed, using the gateway as an MCP Server to front tools both internal and external to your environment, or getting more visibility into who is consuming what and how much they’re consuming for chargeback.
-As you can see, it does lots of very cool shit you’ll likely want and need to start offering models at a enterprise level akin to other centralized services you may be providing like authentication services, DNS, and the like (yeah it will be that core to your BUs moving forwared).
+In the above image we see the AI Gateway sitting between the applications and agent runtime and the LLMs.
+By mediating and controlling this connection we can do some cool stuff.
+This includes swapping authentication contexts, doing fine grained authorization, load balancing across multiple instances of an LLM to maximize token capacity, caching responses to reduce costs and improve speeds, control how many tokens a specific app/agent can consume, routing requests to specific models based upon cost or speed, using the gateway as an MCP Server to front tools both internal and external to your environment, or getting more visibility into who is consuming what and how much they’re consuming for chargebacks to specific business units in an enterprise.
+You’ll likely want and need to start offering models at a enterprise level akin to other centralized services you may be providing like authentication services, DNS, and the like (yeah it will be that core to your BUs moving forward).

 The problem this feature solves

-Historically, the Foundry Agent Service was built such that Foundry-native agents could only consume models in the same Foundry resource (yeah yeah, I’m aware of the external OpenAI Service connection, but that didn’t solve this problem and wasn’t build to solve it).
-This presented an issue when an enterprise wanted to insert an AI Gateway between these agents and the AI Gateway.
-For agents running outside Foundry on-premises, in AWS, or in a customer-deployed AKS (Azure Kubernetes Service) cluster, this wasn’t a problem, but that scenario forces you to manage the compute and (today at least) you don’t get access to some of the Foundry agent tools such as Grounding For Bing Search.
-The managed compute and access to these tools has made the Foundry Agent Service appealing, but the lack of support for inserting an AI Gateway into the flow was one of the many (and oh boy there are others which I won’t get into today) limitations that pushed customers the external agent direction vs Foundry-native agents.
+Historically, native agents built within the Foundry Agent Service were built such that the agents could only consume models in the same Foundry resource (yeah yeah, I’m aware of the external OpenAI Service connection, but that workaround wasn’t built to solve this problem).
+This presented an issue where if an enterprise wanted to insert an AI Gateway between these agents and the AI Gateway, they were blocked from using the Foundry Agent Service.
+For agents running on customer-managed compute on-premises, in AWS, or in Azure (I’ll refer to these as external agents) this wasn’t a problem, but that scenario forces you to manage the compute and (today at least) you don’t get access to some of the Foundry agent tools such as Grounding For Bing Search.
+The managed compute and access to these tools has made the Foundry Agent Service appealing, but the lack of support for inserting an AI Gateway into the flow was one of the limitations that pushed customers the external agent direction vs Foundry-native agents.

 What’s a bit confusing is Microsoft introduced a feature called AI Gateway in Microsoft Foundry back at Ignite in November 2025.
 I like to refer to this as a (kinda) “managed AI Gateway”.
 I don’t have a ton of data points on it, because I’ve only played with it a small bit and none of my customer base is using it.
 While the pitches may read the same, the architecture differs.
-The managed AI Gateway has a tighter coupling with the Foundry resource vs the BYO AI Gateway feature.
+The managed AI Gateway has a tighter coupling with the Foundry resource and provides a limited set of features (such as token throttling) vs the BYO AI Gateway feature which has a ton more flexibility.
 A good example is the Foundry resource and APIM it provisions (it uses this as the AI Gateway) need to be in the same subscription.
-I’m sure the managed AI Gateway offerings has its use cases, but I like the more decoupled approach of the BYO AI Gateway.
-This is a feature to watch though, when it becomes a more “managed” (aka APIM doesn’t get deployed to customer sub) that you can swap on with a toggle and get some of the basic controls (like token limits via agent or project quotas) it will become very appealing to customers with basic requirements for a small (hopefully) up-charge.
+I’m sure the managed AI Gateway offerings has its use cases, but I like the more decoupled and feature rich approach of the BYO AI Gateway.
+The managed AI Gateway feature is something to watch though, when it becomes a more “managed” (aka APIM doesn’t get deployed to customer sub) that you can swap on with a toggle and get some of the basic controls (like token limits via agent or project quotas) it will become very appealing to customers with basic requirements that don’t need a more complex AI Gateway solution.

 I’m a fan of the more decoupled approach the BYO AI Gateway takes because I can completely separate the Foundry resources which hold the agents from the Foundry resources that have model deployments.
-These Foundry resources can be placed in subscriptions subscriptions to create separate security and policy blast radius and be managed by completely separate teams.
-For me, this makes a lot more sense because I’m a huge believer in generative AI models becomes a core service Central IT needs to provide to the enterprise.
+These Foundry resources can be placed in separate subscriptions to create a separate security and compliance blast radius and be managed by completely separate teams.
+For me, this makes a lot more sense because I’m a huge believer in generative AI models becoming a core service Central IT governs and provides to the enterprise.
 With this pattern you can establish that level of separation and centralized control.

 In the image above you can see I now have my Foundry resource deployments for my BUs which aren’t deployed with any model deployments.
 All models are deployed to my Central IT-managed Foundry resources which sit behind an AI Gateway.
-This gives me a TON of power to insert the governance, visibility, and operational improvements I mentioned above.
+This gives me a TON of power to insert the governance, improve visibility, strengthen my security posture, and optimize operations.

 Another added benefit of the BYO AI Gateway is I’m not limited to API Management like I am with the managed AI Gateway offering.
-I can use whatever product I want to use as an AI Gateway like a Kong, LiteLLM, Apigee, or even custom built gateway.
+I can use whatever product I want to use as an AI Gateway like a Kong, LiteLLM, Apigee, AWS API Gateway, or even a custom built gateway.

 Wrapping It Up

-In my next post I’m going to dive deep in the weeds walking through how this thing works behind the scenes and how to set it up.
-Many painful nights were spent getting this thing spun up when it was in Private Preview and the documentation for the feature is still a bit scarce, so I’m hoping that deep dive will get you mucking with this feature sooner rather than later.
-Expect that post later this week (a little added motivation for me to get it done!).
+In my next posts I’m going to dive deep in the weeds walking through how this thing works behind the scenes and how to set it up.
+Many painful nights were spent getting this thing spun up when it was in Private Preview and the documentation for the feature is still evolving, so I’m hoping that deep dive will get you mucking with this feature sooner rather than later.

 Thanks folks!